-Prospecting can be tedious and time-consuming, but it’s something salespeople can’t avoid.
-It has to be done on a daily basis to keep pipelines healthy.
+Prospecting can be tedious and time-consuming, but it’s something that has to be done to keep pipelines healthy.

-Here are eight ways salespeople can find prospects fast and keep filling up their pipelines month after month.
+Here are nine ways salespeople can find prospects fast and keep filling up their pipelines month after month.

 Job listings are windows into understanding prospects' needs.
 For instance, if you notice that a company is hiring an HR benefits analyst and you provide compensation services, this is a good organization to reach out to.
 They are likely struggling with benefits and would be interested in hearing from someone who can help (read: you).